Math operators

 POW Computes variable to the power of pow variable.

-SIN Returns the SINE of a value in RADIANS.
+SIN Returns the SINE of a value in radians.

 SQR Returns the SQUARE ROOT of a value.

-TAN Returns the TANGENT of a value in RADIANS.
+TAN Returns the TANGENT of a value in radians.

 DIV32 15-bit x 31-bit divide.
 (For PBP compatibility only)